Atlamillias/DearPyPixl/README.md

 <br>

 #### Methods & Properties
 The members available to interface can vary based on the type of item they support.
-This means that some interfaces can have a fairly large However, all of them do share a collection of core methods and properties.
-While member names are not 1-to-1, they are named similarly to that of the used Dear PyGui hook.
-While not exhaustive, the table below outlines many of them;
+However, all interfaces share a collection of core methods and properties.
+While member names are not 1-to-1, they are similar to that of the Dear PyGui hook used for each; the table below outlines many of them;

 | Bound Interface Method   | Dear PyGui Function                     |
 | :----------------------: | :-------------------------------------: |